Manion-sebastian/waggroup/README.md

-# p4 name-goes-here
+# WAG
-## What is p4?
+## Wag is a MERN stack app, utilizing Typescript

-p4 is a site boasting several games we all love, Minesweeper, Sudoku, Golf.
-Create an account to have easy access to your daily streaks, or simply play anon, it's up to you!
+Wag is a site boasting several games we all love, Minesweeper, Sudoku, and Tetris.
+Create an account to have easy access to your scores, or don't, it's up to you!

 ## image of our main page. (mobile, desktop)